giantmade/giant-news/README.md

 ## Testing

-This library uses Pytest in order to run it's tests.
+This library uses Pytest in order to run its tests.
 You can do this (inside the shell) by running:

     $ pytest -v

-where `-v` is to run in verbose mode which, whilst not necessary, will show which tests errored/failed/passed a bit more clearly.
+where `-v` is to run in verbose mode which, while not necessary, will show which tests errored/failed/passed a bit more clearly.

 ## Preparing for release